-MacBook Pro (Mac Pro): Starts at $1,300 for 13 inch, $2,000 for 14 and 16 inch
+MacBook Pro (Mac Pro): Starts at $1,300

 Windows laptop: $300 to $5,000 depending on specs

 Admin costs make up one of the biggest differences between the total cost of ownership between Macs and PCs.
-Admin costs include the cost of helpdesks, systems administrators, device management solutions, and analysts needed to maintain and troubleshoot your system.
-The more helpdesk tickets your system generates, the more you can expect to pay for system administration and maintenance.
+Admin costs include the cost of help desks, systems administrators, device management solutions, and analysts needed to maintain and troubleshoot your system.
+The more help-desk tickets your system generates, the more you can expect to pay for system administration and maintenance.

 The average computer can be expected to last at least 3 years regardless of its brand.
 With proper maintenance and care, the average computer can last anywhere between 5 and 8 years.
 The longer a machine can perform optimally, the less a company has to spend on replacement parts or new machines.

-As of 2022, PCs still hold the lion’s share of the global market with around 75% of total users according to Statista.
+As of 2023, PCs still hold the lion’s share of the global market with around 75% of total users according to Statista.
 However, Mac’s usership has nearly doubled in the past decade.